Martin Stickles: The Knapp couple

 A year later, on November 28, 1900, Stickles traveled to Castle Rock, where an aged couple, Cornelius Knapp and his wife, lived.
 While they were having supper at their table, both were fatally shot with a rifle through a window.
-Like in the previous case, Stickles stole all the valuables, though he didn't set the house on fire.
+Mr. Knapp was shot in the neck, which severed his coronary artery.
+Like in the previous case, Stickles stole all the valuables, though he did not set the house on fire.
+At the time of their death, the couple had lived in the home for the last eighteen years.